gethinode/hinode/content/post/a-texas-sized-community-conference.md

   "date": "2024-05-17T22:31:44.000Z",
-  "title": "A Texas-Sized Community Conference", "Slug": "a-texas-sized-community-conference", "description": "As community conferences (aka Dreamin’ events) ramp up this time of the year, you’ll probably notice more and more Salesforce snapshots in your social feeds that give a glimpse of what these events are all about.
-In just two weeks Salesforce admins, developers, architects, marketers, and more will head back to the <a href="https://meetattexas.com/">AT&amp;T Executive Conference Center</a> once again for Texas Dreamin’!.", "tags": ["texas-dreamin","salesforce","salesforce-communities","salesforce-event","trailblazercommunity"], "author": {
+  "title": "A Texas-Sized Community Conference", "Slug": "a-texas-sized-community-conference", "description": "As community conferences (aka Dreamin’ events) ramp up this time of the year, you’ll probably notice more and more Salesforce snapshots in your social feeds that give a glimpse of what these events are all about...", "tags": ["texas-dreamin","salesforce","salesforce-communities","salesforce-event","trailblazercommunity"], "author": {
     "name": Jessie Penaloza,